-24. Children with Special Educational Needs and Disabilities
+24. Children with Special Educational Needs and Disabilities and those who are disproportionately vulnerable

 Amblecote Primary School is committed to working with children with special educational needs (SEN) and disabilities.
-As a school we understand that children with Special Educational Needs and disabilities (SEND) can face additional safeguarding risks / challenges.
-Barriers can exist when recognising abuse and neglect in this group of children This can include:
+As a school we understand that children with Special Educational Needs and disabilities (SEND), or certain medical or physical conditions can face additional safeguarding risks / challenges.
+Barriers can exist when recognising abuse and neglect in this group of children

+This can include: